PatrickMartinRamos/EnglishTekContainer/README.md

 - `home`: Optional background image used by `CarouselHomeBackground`.
 - `category`: Optional, defaults to `general` when empty.
 - `unit`: Optional, defaults to `general` when empty.
-- `bundleBaseName`: Optional but strongly recommended.
-Exact bundle base name used to compose:
-  - `<bundleBaseName>.assets`
-  - `<bundleBaseName>.scenes`
-- `bundleVersion`: Optional but strongly recommended.
-Used by cache key to invalidate stale device cache.

 ## Bundle Naming And Paths